Palomar COMMUNITY COLLEGE

 Reading Monday TB: Ch 19 The Cataclysm of Revolution

 Wednesday in class Discussion Primary Sources: Session 2.
-See PRIMARY SOURCE MATERIALS folder BB
+See PRIMARY SOURCE MATERIALS folder CANVAS

-Monday: EXAM 1 in class 2 essays —> Please refer to the midterm study folder BB
+Monday: EXAM 1 in class 2 essays —> Please refer to the midterm study folder CANVAS

 ONLINE MC Part of the exam will be available from 2/27 midnight to 3/4 Midnight